Decoding the mystery: Why do cats hiss at each other?

 For instance, if you're trying to pick them up when they're not in the mood or if you're trying to groom them or clip their nails, they might hiss to express their displeasure.

 In addition, changes in their environment such as rearranged furniture or a new pet can cause cats to hiss.
-It's also common for cats to hiss at the vet's office due to the stress and anxiety associated with the unfamiliar environment and handling.
+It's also common for cats to hiss at the vet's practice due to the stress and anxiety associated with the unfamiliar environment and handling.

 When cats hiss at dogs